dreisigmeyer/triangulation/README.md

 The directory **src/shared\_code** contains code that is called by multiple SQLite3 code generating Python files.
 This includes files to collect together shared column names (**column\_names.py**), input and output file names (**file\_names.py**), and shared table names (**table\_names.py**).

+If there are errors, it's best to find them in the generated SQLite3 scipt files, and find the corresponding place in the Python code that generates the SQL commands.